creatuity/magento-quality-tools/README.md

     },
 ```

+and run  `composer install` to apply the changes.

 ## Usage
 - Make sure that your changes are in GIT staging area.
 - When you want to commit your changes, type.